privacy-scaling-explorations/pse.dev/articles/ethereum-privacy-pir.md

 Each section has the result for both single and multiple element (or batch) benchmarks:

 - **Single Element Request**: Executes a request for a single 32-byte record.
-- **Batch Request**: Executes a request of `n-1` elements for a database of size $2^n$.
-This is tied to Lean IMTs being binary trees, so we need `n` siblings and the root to construct the merkle proofs.
+- **Batch Request**: Executes a request of $n-1$ elements for a database of size $2^n$.
+This is tied to LeanIMTs being binary trees, so we need $n$ siblings and the root to construct the merkle proofs.

 **Database Size** is expressed in amount of elements.
 To keep in mind: